IssueHunt/readme/README.md

 Initially, we made IssueHunt for contributors of our project [Boostnote](https://github.com/BoostIO/Boostnote).
 We’ve got over 12k+ GitHub stars in two years and hundreds of contributors.

-To prove the concept, we made a prototype of IssueHunt as a bounty program for the Boostnote community.
+At first, we made a prototype of IssueHunt as a bounty program for the Boostnote community.
 As a result, many issues resolved in a few days and our community has boosted!

 From our use-case we’ve realized IssueHunt could improve the sustainability of the open-source ecosystem overall.